Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 - Strong algae and moss resistance

-- Individual replacement is possible but may require finding matching product from the same manufacturer and batch
+- Individual replacement is possible but may require matching product from the same manufacturer batch

-- Composite shingles: Often made with recycled materials and are themselves recyclable at end of life.
-Their longer lifespan also means less frequent replacement and less total waste over the home’s lifetime.
+Asphalt shingles are petroleum-based and many end up in landfills, though some markets recycle them into road material.
+Composite shingles often incorporate recycled content and are recyclable at end of life.
+Their longer lifespan also means fewer replacements and less total waste over the years.

-- You are on a tight budget and need a reliable roof now
+- You need a reliable roof on a tighter budget

-- The property is a rental or investment home where upfront cost matters most
+- The property is a rental where upfront cost is the priority

 - You are staying in the home long-term (15+ years)

-- You want the look of slate or cedar without the weight or maintenance
+- You want the look of slate or cedar without the weight or upkeep

-Asphalt shingles typically carry 25 to 50 year limited warranties from the manufacturer, with the first 10 to 15 years offering full coverage and remaining years prorated.
-Enhanced warranties (available through certified contractors like CoMo Premium Exteriors) extend the full-coverage period.
+Asphalt shingles typically carry 25–50 year limited warranties, with full coverage for the first 10–15 years and prorated coverage after that.
+Enhanced warranties through certified contractors like CoMo Premium Exteriors extend the full-coverage window.

-Composite shingles often come with 30 to 50 year non-prorated warranties that are transferable to new homeowners.
-This transferability adds resale value.
-Many composite warranties also cover wind damage up to 150 mph and hail impacts, which is particularly relevant for our market.
+Composite shingles often come with 30–50 year non-prorated warranties that transfer to new owners.
+Many also cover wind damage up to 150 mph and hail impacts — directly relevant for Mid-Missouri homeowners.

 Frequently Asked Questions